SAEON/data-portal/src/packages/logger/README.md

 console.log(msg)
 console.info(msg)
 console.error() // always prints 'hello world'
-console.logToHttp(msg)
+console.http(msg)
-console.logToGraphQL(msg)
+console.gql(msg)
 ```

 ### Batching network requests

-Both the `console.logToHttp` and `console.logToGraphQL` functions batch requests - the maximum rate at which servers are sent information is once per 5 second interval.
+Both the `console.http` and `console.gql` functions batch requests - the maximum rate at which servers are sent information is once per 5 second interval.
 This makes these functions suitable for logging even very many requests to the server.

 This is an example of logging batches of `mousemove` events every 2 seconds (the default batching interval).
 Debouncing events that are fired often is good practice: